aniruddhabora/Extreme-Events-using-Scientific-Machine-Learning/docs/source/modules/LSTM_based_offline_correction.rst

 Data Preparation
 ----------------

-When training with nudged data, a main reason for discrepancies during testing is due to different statistical behaviour of the nudged solution with respect to the free-running coarse data.
+1. Lessons from beta-testing

+This approach was first applied to a simpler, 2-layer quasi-geostrophic model.
+While using nudged data, one can hope that by using small :math:`\tau` they can get nudged dataset with the statistical properties of the free-running coarse-scale simulation but much lower phases errors with respect to the reference solution.
+However, as can be seen from the figure below, this is not possible.
+In fact, nudging can make the statistical properties of predictions worse than that of a free-running coarse simulation.
+Similar behavior was observed on the E3SM dataset.
+Furthermore, even by hand-picking a value of :math:`\tau` so to match the statistics of the coarse simulation for one feature, the statistics will diverge for the others.
 This is a result of discrepancies in the energy spectrum of the nudged solution with respect to the coarse-scale solution.
-These discrepancies cannot be reconciled by simply choosing an appropriate $\tau$ as algebraic nudging adds linear dissipation to the system, thus always changing the energy spectrum of the resulting flow.
-In fact, nudging can make the statistical properties of predictions worse than that of a free-running coarse simulation.
-This effect was observed and studied thorougly during beta-testing in a 2-layer quasi-geostrophic model.
-The results for these model are seen below.Similar behavior was observed on the E3SM dataset.

 .. figure:: images/Nudging_Choice.png
   :width: 600